 Hall also has a tremendous background in business, team building, and race promotion.
 Additionally, Hall has been involved in the community throughout his career, spearheading community service projects such as Ride for Reading and raising nearly $100,000 for veterans organization Team Red, White and Blue.

-He holds both a Bachelor of Science and a Masters of Business Administration from Cumberland, where he played baseball and earned NAIA All-American honors.
-He was drafted out of Cumberland in the 31st round of the 1991 First-Year Player Draft by the San Diego Padres, spending two years in the Padres system as a catcher for their Single-A affiliates in Spokane, Wash. and Charleston, S.C.
-Hall also played for the Corpus Christi Barracudas in the summer of 1994, batting .307 with eight home runs and 37 runs batted in.
+He holds both a Bachelor of Science in Business Administration and a Masters of Business Administration from Cumberland, where he played baseball and earned NAIA All-American honors.
+He was drafted out of Cumberland in the 31st round of the 1991 MLB draft by the San Diego Padres as a catcher, and played four years of professional baseball for San Diego, Atlanta Braves, and the Corpus Christi Barrcudas.